 THE UNIFORMITARIAN MODEL

+The first category we will consider is models that assume strict uniformitarianism.
+The model initially proposed was strictly uniformitarian (Libby 1955).
 This simple model is no longer supported by any worker in the field.
 It is of interest as an object lesson in the fallibility of strict uniformitarianism.

 However, because of its mathematical simplicity, it is still used, even though it is known to represent only general trends.
 A simple translation can be made between model age and percentage of carbon-14.
 Citations of uncalibrated carbon-14 dates in the professional literature use this model by convention.
 It roughly approximates the evolutionary model.